norcross/yourls-link-creator/readme.txt

 This plugin creates a shortlink (stored in the post meta table) for each post that can be used in sharing buttons, etc.

+= What is YOURLS? =

+YOURLS is a self-hosted PHP based application that allows you to make your own custom shortlinks, similar to bit.ly and j.mp.
+[Learn more about it here](http://yourls.org/ "YOURLS download")

 == Screenshots ==

+1. Metabox to create YOURLS link with optional keyword field
-1. Example of a post with a created link.
+2. Example of a post with a created link and click count
+3. Post column displaying click count
+4. Settings page

 == Changelog ==